PrincessDeSynk/ScorOS/README.md

 # ScorOS
-ScorOS is an Operating System based on Linux.
+ScorOS is an Operating System created in GBStudio.
 My goal is to push the limits of simplicity, and make something amazing out of it.

 My project ScorOS is currently only being developed by myself.
 So any big updates will not happen too often.
 I do update the emulated version in very small increments, so every update in the emulated version will typically not be a big one, unless stated otherwise, or If I decide to release a big design or function update.

-There are multiple versions I'm building:
-- Emulated Version (Built in GB Studio)
-- The full Operating System project based on Linux

 I hope that when this project bursts into life that you can all enjoy using it, just as much as I enjoy creating it.